agileforce/heroku-quickstart-gitbook/getting-started/heroku-dashboard.md

 ![Heroku dashboard new account](../images/heroku-dashboard-new.png)

-  We will explore the dashboard further as we use each of the features of Heroku.
+Explore the dashboard and review the options for scaling and managing your app